3Dpass/counterstake-bridge/evm_substrate/docs/COUNTERSTAKE_BRIDGE_DEPLOY.md

 - ✅ Governance contracts using P3D precompile for voting
 - ✅ Assistant contracts with proper P3D token validation
 - ✅ Production-ready oracle validation (no temporary workarounds)
+- ✅ BridgesRegistry for centralized bridge and assistant tracking
+- ✅ Automatic registration of new bridges and assistants
+- ✅ Factory integration with registry for seamless management

 **Version**: 1.1
 **Last Updated**: July 22, 2025